Yelp/threat_intel/README.md

 #### Domains related to an IP

 Calls `dnsdb/ip/a/` Investigate API endpoint.
-Use this method to find out related domains to the IP addresses given in a list, or any other Python enumarable.
+Use this method to find out related domains to the IP addresses given in a list, or any other Python enumerable.

 ```python
 ips = ['8.8.8.8']